TiagooGomess/PLOG_PROJ1_2021/README.md

 ### Valid Moves List

 To find all valid moves, we use our ``valid_moves/4`` predicate which, given the board state and size, and the current player, give us a list ``AllMoves`` with all possible moves (each move has the template [RowFrom, ColumnFrom, RowTo, ColumnTo]).

-For that, we use ``findall/3`` with all the conditions that validate a move: the player is moving one if his/hers stacks, the chosen stack can capture others, the move is made orthogonally, there are no stacks in between the start and the end positions and the final position has a stack to be captured (is not empty).
+For that, we use ``findall/3`` with all the conditions that validate a move:
+- the player is moving one if his/hers stacks
+- the chosen stack can capture others
+- the move is made orthogonally
+- there are no stacks in between the start and the end positions
+- the final position has a stack to be captured (is not empty)

 ```prolog
 valid_moves(Board,Player,AllMoves,Size):-